gitnacho/angular/aio/content/guide/app-shell.md

 }
 </code-example>

-## Step 3: Verify the app is built with the shell content
+## Paso 3: Verify the app is built with the shell content

 Use the CLI to build the `app-shell` target.